-In 2019, Yirra Yaakin will again be opening up auditions for a limited number of students to join our Junior Sonneteers Program.
+In 2019, Yirra Yaakin again selected a limited number of students to join our Junior Sonneteers Program.

-Successful students will partake in a series of intensive workshops and rehearsals leading to a number of curated public performance opportunities.
+Successful students partook in a series of intensive workshops and rehearsals leading to a number of curated public performance opportunities.

 - performance preparation